taintedzodiac/relaymyhome/README.md

 What's New
 ==========
 **v 0.2**
 * New Mode - running the script with the command **./relaymyhome en1 full** will now cause the script to randomly select addresses from the "Extended Prime MAC's" list (currently 160 addresses).
 While this mode will likely get you more duplicate StreetPasses, it can be run multiple times within the 8-hour cooldown period.
-You should be able to run this mode, clear out your StreetPass hits, and run the script again roughly 10 times before you run out of potential StreetPass hits within the 8-hour cooldown window.
+You should be able to run this mode, clear out your StreetPass hits, and run the script again ~15 times before you run out of potential StreetPass hits within the 8-hour cooldown window.

 What It Does
 ============